International monitors deliver scathing verdict on Turkish referendum

 Opposition groups vowed to challenge the outcome, citing a rule change to allow unstamped ballots, announced after polls had opened.

+The two last spoke in February.
+Earlier, Trump's State Department noted concerns raised by election observers about "irregularities on voting day and an uneven playing field during the difficult campaign period."

+In a statement, State Department spokesman Mark Toner wrote that the United States was looking to Turkey "to protect the fundamental rights and freedoms of all its citizens -- regardless of their vote on April 16."

-European governments acknowledged the result but bristled at a suggestion by Erdogan that he would seek the restoration of the death penalty -- a move that would sink Turkey's long-stalled bid to join the European Union.
+European governments, meanwhile, acknowledged the result, but bristled at a suggestion by Erdogan that he would seek the restoration of the death penalty -- a move that would sink Turkey's long-stalled bid to join the European Union.

-The results cement a years-long effort by Erdogan to consolidate his position.
-After serving as prime minister for nearly a decade, he took over as president in 2014 and through force of personality turned a largely ceremonial role into a de facto head of government.
+The results cement a yearslong effort by Erdogan to consolidate his position.
+After serving as Prime Minister for nearly a decade, he took over as President in 2014 and, through force of will and charismatic leadership, turned a largely ceremonial position into the de facto head of government.

 A failed coup last year allowed him to turn up the heat on opposition voices in the run-up to Sunday's referendum.
 The "no" campaign said it faced intimidation and threats of violence, while opposition figures and journalists were jailed.
 The narrowness of the result, coupled with allegations of irregularities, sets the scene for further instability.